SKULSHADY/material-rounded-theme/README.md

 5. Click `Create`.
 6. Hard refresh (`CTRL` + `F5`) your browser or clear app/browser cache to ensure the new resource loads correctly.

-## (Optional) Applying Custom Styles and Card Variants

-While this isn't specific to this theme, you can apply custom CSS to Home Assistant's HTML DOM using frontend resource stylesheets.
-You can redefine theme custom properties to use alternate variables, whether it be Material You tokens or static values.
-This is useful for using alternate default card styles, or changing anything else you want about this theme.
-Doing so is especially helpful with this theme since everything is defined with Material You tokens, which are generated using the companion JavaScript Module.

-Several example CSS files are included [here](https://github.com/Nerwyn/material-you-theme/tree/main/css), such as the legacy Google Home 2024 theme colors and alternate card style options.
-To install:

-1. Upload the CSS file to your Home Assistant instance, preferable in the config/www folder.
-   - Your `configuration.yaml` file is found in the `config` folder.
-If the `www` folder does not exist create it.
-More information about the configuration folder can be found [here](https://www.home-assistant.io/docs/configuration/#to-find-the-configuration-directory).
-2. Navigate to a dashboard and then click `🖉 Edit dashboard` > `⋮ Open dashboard menu` > `Manage resources`.
-3. Click `+ Add Resource`.
-4. In the `URL` field enter the path to the resource file.
-    - Like `/local/all-cards.css`
-5. Select `Resource Type` `Stylesheet`.
-6. Click `Create`.
-7. Hard refresh (`CTRL` + `F5`) your browser or clear app/browser cache to ensure the new resource loads correctly.

 ## (Alternative/Optional) Build Your Own Theme

 If you do not want to use the JavaScript module resource, you can instead create your own Material Theme using [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/).

 **NOTE**: color themes created this way will not apply to iframes such as the HACS and Add-ons pages.
 It will also not apply to some page backgrounds like the settings and developer tools pages, which are hardcoded to a default color.
 It will also be superceded by any themes set using the companion JavaScript module.
+Some users have reported that stylesheets do not work on their Home Assistant frontends due to a possible browser bug unrelated to this theme or its companion module.

 1. Navigate to [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/).
 2. Choose your theme colors.
 You can skip picking fonts, they are not saved to the exported files.